Eggmangong/Eggmangong.github.io/_pages/cv.md

 Organizations
 ======
+* _Viterbi Graduate Student Ambassador_, University of Southern California
+  * 01/2025 - present
+  * Answer questions for prospective and incoming students on Unibuddy
 * _Viterbi Graduate Orientation Leader_, University of Southern California
   * 12/2024 - present
   * Assist with Orientation programs and other events in Spring 2025